Convex-Dev/design/docs/cad/003_encoding/README.md

 Convex and related lattice infrastructure have some very specific requirements for the encoding format which necessitate the design of the encoding scheme design here:

-- Every distinct value must have one and only one **unique canonical encoding**, so that it can be hashed to a stable ID
+- A **unique canonical encoding** for every value, such that it can be hashed to a stable ID
-- It must be possible to read encode / decode `n` bytes of data in `O(n)` time and space to ensure **DoS resistance**
-- There must be a fixed upper bound on the encoding size of any value (excluding referenced children) so that reading and writing can occur in fixed sized buffers - this allows **streaming capabilities**
-- It must be an **efficient binary format** for both storage and transmission
+- An **efficient binary format** for both storage and transmission
-- It must be **self describing** - no additional schema is required to read an encoding
+- A **self describing** format - no additional schema is required to read an encoding
-- It must support **persistent data structures** for the immutable lattice data values used in Convex
+- Provision of **immutable persistent data structures** for the lattice data values used in Convex
-- We must be able to use the encodings to build a verifiable **Merkle tree** via hashes that reference other values
+- Automatic generation of a verifiable **Merkle tree** via references to other value IDs
-- It supports the rich **data types** used in teh CVM (Maps, Sets, Vectors, Blobs etc.)
+- Support for rich **data types** used in the CVM and lattice data (Maps, Sets, Vectors, Blobs etc.)
-- Any data structure of **arbitrary size** may be represented.
+- Data structure of **arbitrary size** may be represented.
 The lattice is huge.
-- Support for **partial data**: we often need to transmit deltas of large data structures, so need a way to build these deltas and reconstruct the complete value when they are received (assuming existing data can fill the gaps)
+- Support for **partial data**: we often need to transmit deltas of large data structures, so need a way to build these deltas and reconstruct the complete structure when they are received (assuming existing data can fill the gaps)
+- Ability to read encode / decode `n` bytes of data in `O(n)` time and space to ensure **DoS resistance**
+- Fixed upper bound on the encoding size of any value (excluding referenced children) so that reading and writing can occur in fixed sized buffers - this allows **streaming capabilities** including zero-copy operations.

 No existing standard was identified that meets these requirements, e.g.
 - XML and JSON are inefficient text based formats, and lack unique representations of the same data
 - Google's protocol buffers require external schemas (and does not usually guarantee a unique canonical encoding)
+- ASN.1 generally relies on schemas and does't encode into bounded units suitable for building merkle trees (you can do it indirectly with a custom schema, but then it is no longer canonical...)

 ## Examples